julianbuettner/get-rich-slow/README.md

     avalanche-c: https://api.avax.network/ext/bc/C/rpc

 # ==
-# Here you speficy a list of whitelisted clients
+# Here you specify a list of whitelisted clients
 # The tokens have to be submitted as header named Auth
 #
 # tr -dc A-Za-z0-9 </dev/urandom | head -c 20 ; echo ''